It appears that the BBC thinks its audience wants to watch the side of the head of its reporters.

 10 Jan 2020: John Redwood accuses BBC Newsnight of being anti-Brexit.

-9 Jan 2020: Why has the BBC not told us on its news reports that 75% of the Australian fires were begun by arsonists?
-Instead we were told this, where is a link acknowledging that 37% are suspicious.
+9 Jan 2020: why has the BBC not told us on its news reports that 75% of the Australian fires were begun by arsonists?
+Instead we were told this, which has a link acknowledging that 37% are suspicious.

 9 Jul 2020: more BBC nonsense, quoting the BBC licence in US dollars.

 26 May 2021: the BBC has returned to its “side of the head” pose for its presenters, as witnessed tangentially in BBC Newsnight tonight.